mks19992019-sudo/DSA/3-sem_daily_questions/Linked_List/Easy_Questions/206_Reverse_Linked_List/README.md

 ## Why This Approach?

-- **In-place** — no extra list ya stack nahi chahiye
+- **In-place** — no extra list or stack needed
-- **One pass** — single traversal mein kaam ho jaata hai
+- **One pass** — done in a single traversal
-- Recursive approach bhi hoti hai but extra O(n) call stack use karti hai — iterative zyada optimal hai
+- Recursive approach also works but uses extra O(n) call stack space — iterative is more optimal

 ---